Seed Rematriation Garden

-One of the most exciting projects to root at the Farm Hub is the Native American Seed Sanctuary.
+One of the most exciting projects to root at the Farm Hub is the Seed Rematriation Garden.
 We are growing Native American varieties of corn, beans, squash, and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
 Once harvested, the seeds and the food they grow will be repatriated to their home communities to keep these varieties and their stories alive.

 This very special project is being conducted at the Farm Hub in partnership with the Akwesasne Mohawk Tribe of northern New York and with the support of Seedshed.

 This short documentary tells the story of this collaborative initiative to preserve Native American culture and foodways through seed saving.
 On June 15, 2019 it screened at the “Seeds of Hope / Wild & Scenic Film Festival” at the Callicoon Theater in Callicoon, NY.
 In 2019 it also screened at the Wild & Scenic Film Festival in Nevada City, California (Jan 17, 2019 – Jan 21, 2019), and the NOFA-NY Conference in Saratoga Springs, New York (Jan 18, 2019 – Jan 20, 2019).
 The Farm Hub wishes to thank Oceans 8 Films for making this film possible.

 A True Collaboration